rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Ep1_CoCreation_c2_20250805.md

-# Civium Academy – Episode 1: Co-Creation with AI
+# CoCivium Academy – Episode 1: Co-Creation with AI
 _Becoming a Recursive Human Collaborator_

 **Filename:** `Academy_Ep1_CoCreation_c2_20250805.md`
 **Location:** `/academy/` folder
-**Purpose:** Foundational training episode aligning new Civites with Civium’s expectations and the practice of recursive human–AI collaboration.
+**Purpose:** Foundational training episode aligning new Civites with CoCoCivium’s expectations and the practice of recursive human–AI collaboration.

 ---

 ## 📘 Table of Contents

 1. Welcome to the Edge of Something New
-2. What Civium Expects of You
+2. What CoCivium Expects of You
 3. Checklist: Co-Creation Readiness
 4. Best Practices for Human–AI Collaboration
 5. Mission Alignment Exercise